Yves Buteau: War against the Outlaws

 As part of his efforts to expand into Ontario, Buteau recruited one Walter "Nurget" Stadnick, who had been the leader of a biker gang in Hamilton called the Wild Ones, after Stadnick arrived in Montreal seeking to "patch over" to form the first Hells Angel chapter in Ontario.
 The Outlaws saw the possibility of a Hells Angel chapter being established in Ontario as a threat.
-Stadnick was lucky to survive Le Tourbillon massacre on 12 October 1978, when at Le Tourbillion bar in Montreal, the Outlaws killed one Hells Angel and badly injured another two while also killing two of the Wild Ones.
-Stadnick was the only Wild One to survive Le Tourbillion massacre.
-On 10 November 1978, Trudeau killed Brian Powers, an Outlaw, by shooting him 9 times as he opened the door of his house.
-Upon learning later in November 1978 that it was the Outlaw leader Roland "Roxy" Dutemple who organized and led Le Tourbillion massacre, Buteau dispatched his "wild man" killer Trudeau after him and said that Trudeau's number one job was to kill Dutemple.
+Stadnick was lucky to survive the "Le Tourbillon massacre" on 12 October 1978, when the Outlaws killed one Hells Angel and badly injured another two while also killing two of the Wild Ones at Le Tourbillion bar in Montreal.
+Stadnick was the only Wild One to survive the killing at Le Tourbillion.

+On 10 November 1978, Trudeau killed Brian Powers, an Outlaw, by shooting him nine times as he opened the door of his house.
+Upon learning later in November 1978 that it was the Outlaw leader Roland "Roxy" Dutemple who organized and led the shooting at Le Tourbillion, Buteau dispatched his "wild man" killer Trudeau after Dutemple and said that Trudeau's number one job was to kill him.

 After killing a man named William Weichold – who just happened to look like Dutemple – on 8 December 1978, Trudeau finally killed Dutemple with a car bomb on 29 March 1979.
 Upon returning to Hamilton, Stadnick had been forced to disband the Wild Ones after five of its members had been killed by the Outlaws and fled to Montreal as a "refugee," as Hamilton was too dangerous.
 Stadnick joined the Hells Angels, becoming a "full patch" member in 1982 and became their national president in 1988.

-Despite the setback represented by Le Tourbillion massacre, Buteau continued his onslaught against the Outlaws.
+Despite the setback represented by murders at Le Tourbillion, Buteau continued his onslaught against the Outlaws.
 Upon hearing a rumor that a biker gang called the Huns were planning to "patch over" to join the Outlaws, Buteau ordered Trudeau to kill Robert Labelle, the president of the Huns.
 On 3 April 1979, Trudeau knocked on the door of Labelle's house and as he opened door, Trudeau shot him in the head, killing him instantly.

-On 9 May 1979, Robert McLean of the Outlaws together with his girlfriend, Carmen Piché, were killed by a bomb planted in his motorcycle by Trudeau.
-By 1980, it was estimated that Angels–Outlaw biker war had caused 20 murders in Quebec and Ontario, while between 1981 and 1984 another 42 were killed.
+On 9 May 1979, Robert McLean of the Outlaws, together with his girlfriend, Carmen Piché, were killed by a bomb planted in his motorcycle by Trudeau.
+By 1980, it was estimated that the Angels–Outlaw biker war had caused 20 murders in Quebec and Ontario, while between 1981 and 1984 another 42 were killed.